Marketers and Media Organizations: We are One

-In the production of content, companies are thinking more like publishers, and publishers are thinking more like marketers as we all work to secure the interest and attention of our audience.
+In the production of content, companies are thinking more like media organizations, and media organizations are thinking more like marketers as we all work to secure the interest and attention of our audience.

 Whether the goal is to inform, educate or entertain, our audience is the most important piece of our content.
 And as the industry continues in the shift to focus on delivering targeted and relevant content to an attentive and active online audience, engagement is what forges the bridge between readers, content, and a brand.

-As Noel Penzer, CEO, Time Out, the print and digital publisher who has always built user experiences as a “two-way network,” proclaimed at the recent Monetizing Media Conference, the time is now for publishers to focus on their brand and the relationship with their audience.
+As Noel Penzer, CEO, Time Out, the print and digital publisher who has always built user experiences as a “two-way network,” proclaimed at the recent Monetizing Media Conference, the time is now for media organizations to focus on their brand and the relationship with their audience.

 Audience engagement is about fostering a two-way network built on interactions, both reader-to-reader and reader-to-writer with your content and brand at the center of it all.
 Engagement does not represent one-off actions but can be defined as a series of interactions, with increasing effort from passive to active (i.e. liking to following to commenting), moving up the stages of the Engagement Ladder.